The Ultimate Guide to Domain Management

 Pro Tip: Use a domain name generator tool to brainstorm ideas if your desired name is already taken.

-Step 2: Registering Your Domain
+Step 2: Registering Your Domain Name

 Once you’ve chosen your domain name, it’s time to register it.
 Follow these steps: